AMDResearch/Riallto/README.md

 The installer places a shortcut on the desktop, which allows you to launch Riallto anytime after the installation process.

 Note that the notebooks from sections 1, 2, 3, and 5 can be run using the 'Lite' install option.
 A 'Full' install is required to run the notebooks from section 4.
 See instructions in the [Install Riallto](https://riallto.ai/install-riallto.html) guide for more details.

+## Quick Start (Linux)

+Along with Windows support there is also support to install Riallto in Ubuntu 24.04 provided you upgrade to the 6.10 Linux Kernel.
+Steps for the installation process for this can be found [here](./scripts/linux).

 ## Contribute